4 Days in New York City: Detailed Itinerary + Map

 The High Line is a lovely and unusual place to take a break in NYC.
 Photo: Plan, Ready, Go

-The High Line is a public park and greenspace in lower Manhattan, but it’s not JUST a park.
+The High Line is a public park and green space in lower Manhattan, but it’s not JUST a park.
 It was created on old raised train tracks.

+The High Line opened in 2009 and is nearly 1.5 miles long, running from Gansevoort Street to West 34th.
 There are points of access at many places along the High Line (including elevator access), and restrooms are located at Gansevoort St., 16th St., and 30th St.

 This is the kind of place you really have to see to believe.
 Though I haven’t yet seen as much of the High Line as I would like (time didn’t allow it), walking the entire length of this unique park is definitely on my New York City bucket list.